 Business is structured into four themes and consists of three externally examined papers.

-Students are introduced to business in Themes 1 and 2 through building knowledge of core business concepts and applying them to business contexts to develop a broad understanding of how businesses work.
-Breadth and depth of knowledge and understanding, with applications to a wider range of contexts and more complex business information, are developed in Themes 3 and 4, requiring students to take a more strategic view of business opportunities and issues.
-Students are encouraged to use an enquiring, critical and thoughtful approach to the study of business, to understand that business behaviour can be studied from a range of perspectives and to challenge assumptions.
+In Year 12, students are introduced to business in Themes 1 and 2 through building knowledge of core business concepts and applying them to business contexts to develop a broad understanding of how businesses work.

+In Year 13, students continue their studies with Themes 3 and 4.
+In these themes, we develop the breadth and depth of students' knowledge and understanding of the key concepts studied in Year 12.
+Application of the content is explored with an even wider range of contexts and more complex business information, requiring students to take a more strategic view of business opportunities and issues.
+Students are encouraged to use an enquiring, critical and thoughtful approach to the study of business, in order to understand that business behaviour can be studied from a range of perspectives and to challenge assumptions.